 Compliance/Brand/PR – significant POPIA breach, employee racism or GBV incident going viral, substantial fraud.

-Disaster Recovery (DR) focuses on the business-critical IT, infrastructure and systems.
+Disaster Recovery (DRP) focuses on the business-critical IT, infrastructure and systems.
 The aim of DR is to identify where your business is exposed and to minimise downtime.
-DR is concerned with how a business responds after the disaster, and most importantly, how it returns to normal.
+DR is concerned with how a business responds after a disaster, and most importantly, how it returns to normal.

 Business Continuity Plan